magento/merchdocs/src/payment/paypal-credit.md

 title: PayPal Credit
 ---

 PayPal Credit offers your customers quick access to financing, so they can buy now and pay over time, at no additional cost to you.
-You are not charged when customers choose PayPal Credit, and pay only your normal PayPal transaction fee.
+You are not charged when customers choose PayPal Credit, and you pay only your normal PayPal transaction fee.
 To learn more, see [PayPal Credit][1] on the PayPal website.

 Give your sales a boost when you advertise financing.
 PayPal helps turn browsers into buyers with financing with PayPal Credit.
 Your customers can pay over time, while you get paid up front --- at no additional cost to you.
 Use PayPal free banner ads that let you advertise PayPal Credit financing as a payment option when your customers check out with PayPal.
 The PayPal Advertising Program has been shown to generate additional purchases and increase average purchase sizes by 15% or more.